Ramp VS Brex Comparison 2023

 What Is Brex?

 Brex began its life as a corporate card issuer for startups, but the company is so much more now.
-Besides its corporate card, Brex is positioning itself to be the sole financial services provider for businesses.
+Besides its corporate card, Brex is positioning itself to be the sole financial services provider for businesses that qualify for its services.
 Most notable is its cash management account offering called Brex Cash.
 While Brex Cash isn’t a bank account, it attempts to replace the traditional bank account by making banking simple, easy to use, and free.

 Beyond corporate cards and Brex Cash, you also have access to instant revenue, expense tracking, automatic bill pay, and spend controls through Brex.